A Ceramic Tile Tub Surround!

 Aesthetics aside, a basic 4×4 white ceramic tile tub surround is fine so long as it’s installed with proper waterproofing.
 Unfortunately, tile installed directly on top of drywall is NOT waterproof at all.
 Fifteen years after being flipped, the tub surround was showing classic signs of a dissolving moldy wall substrate:

 Demo showed definite mold in the wall framing around the tub spout and fixtures (easy to fix with the wall completely opened up).
-Interestingly, there was surprisingly little mold and moisture damage in the tub surround wall areas where the shower spray didn’t hit directly.
+Interestingly, there was surprisingly little mold or moisture damage in the tub surround wall areas where the shower spray didn’t hit directly.

 Sometimes a substandard job has weirdly lucky results.
 In this case, the tile had been installed incorrectly and therefore with barely any thinset adhesion.
-This created airflow directly behind the tile layer, which apparently slowed the clock on significant water or mold damage to the drywall layer beneath:
+This created airflow directly behind the tile layer, which apparently slowed the clock on significant water or mold damage to the drywall layer beneath.
+But the whole tub surround would have dissolved in a moldy wet mess eventually if not completely replaced.
+So, the previous installer’s slapdash approach mainly just helped for a quick demo:

 The clients wanted to restore the tub surround space to a very 1970s -era style.
 So, they chose an oversize 4×12 ceramic tile in a stacked brick pattern.
 A few colored tiles sprinkled in added Carter -era visual flair: